harsh-thavai/churn_analysis_and_prediction/README.md

 4. Monthly charges
 5. Lack of online security and tech support
 6. Internet service type (fiber optic customers showing higher churn)

-## Contributing
-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.